 ●Include other items if they’d like to add ‘scenery’— like grass blades, flowers, puffy clouds and/or a sun in the sky—whatever they might like…OR not–if they stop, they’re finished, accept it as is!
 It is your child’s creation, THEY are in charge.

-Notice how this art activity will be different for each child as they choose different paint colors, different items to fill in the rabbit and different items for the scenery…also note: You may not be able to recognize any of it—but that’s okay too, because it’s all about the PROCESS NOT THE END PRODUCT!
+Notice how this art activity will be different for every child.
+Their rabbit changes depending on their choice of paint color; items to fill in the rabbit and items for the scenery.
+Also note: You may not be able to recognize any of it—but that’s okay, because it’s all about the PROCESS NOT THE END PRODUCT!

 I probably don’t need to point out the tremendous amount of learning that’s presented in this arrangement versus the step-by-step, attempted re-creation of the puppet.
-They’re experimenting with different materials, creating new colors; they get math experience with volume, quantity, shapes; and–perhaps most importantly ART versus CRAFTS boosts their self-confidence.
+Some areas of growth and learning: They’re experimenting with different materials, creating new colors; they get math experience with volume, quantity, shapes; and–perhaps most importantly ART versus CRAFTS boosts their self-confidence.
 Additionally READ: Why It’s Important to Create VERTICALLY

-I have intentionally NOT included any ‘finished’ pieces as again, the END PRODUCT isn’t what’s important AND I wouldn’t want to subconsciously influence the creative spirit flowing in your house.
-BUT that doesn’t mean I don’t enjoy seeing what’s been created!!
-So send me some of the multi-media rabbits ( & I’m not thinking Roger Rabbit or Bugs Bunny ) your kidlets make!
+You might have noticed there aren’t final photos.
+It was intentional.
+NOT including any ‘finished’ pieces was deliberate because the END PRODUCT isn’t what’s important!
+AND I wouldn’t want to subconsciously influence the creative spirit flowing in your house.
+BUT that doesn’t mean I don’t enjoy seeing what’s been created!
+So send me some of the multi-media rabbits ( & by this I’m not thinking Roger Rabbit or Bugs Bunny ) your kidlets make!
 Also, if you’re curious about the original Peter Cottontail by sung by Gene Autry listen here

 Yours in Play!